GNS3/gns3-web-ui/README.md

 In case you would like to create a new staging release.
 Please create draft release on github, like `0.0.1-dev1`.
 After successful build you can find artifacts there.

+### Updating signing certificate for Windows

+Please follow this guide: [code-signing](https://www.electron.build/code-signing), use `certmgr.msc` exporting tool to limit the size of certificate.

 ## Further help